Capitol Studios

-Capitol Studios is a recording studio located at the landmark Capitol Records Tower in Hollywood, California.
-The studio, which opened in 1956, were initially the primary recording studios for the American record label Capitol Records.
-While they are still regularly used by Capitol recording artists, the studios began making the facility available to artists outside the label during the late 1960s to early 1970s.
+Capitol Studios is a recording studio located at the landmark Capitol Records Building in Hollywood, California, United States.
+The studios, which opened in 1956, were initially the primary recording studios for the American record label Capitol Records.
+While they are still regularly used by Capitol recording artists, the facilities began to be made available to artists outside the label during the late 1960s to the early 1970s.
 The studios are owned by Universal Music Group, the parent company of Capitol Music Group.

-For over 60 years, Capitol Studios has hosted some of the most celebrated artists, from Frank Sinatra, Nat King Cole, Michael Jackson, Dean Martin, Barbra Streisand, Paul McCartney, and The Beach Boys.
+Since Capitol Studios' founding, the studio has hosted many well-known artists such as: Frank Sinatra, Nat King Cole, Michael Jackson, Dean Martin, Barbra Streisand, Paul McCartney, The Beach Boys, John Mayer, Green Day, Billie Eilish, and Daft Punk.
 Along with traditional recording sessions, the studio has been the location of numerous events that include iTunes, Sirius/XM sessions, CMG Productions, such as the Top of the Tower concerts and the 1 Mic 1 Take Series.
-They've also hosted music video shoots including Justin Timberlake's "Suit & Tie", TV/documentaries "Behind the Music," Classic Albums, PBS Specials, Showtime Original Lost Songs: "The Basement Tapes Continued," the HBO feature "If You're Not In The Obit, Eat Breakfast," and many other projects.
-The Studio has hosted "The Oscars" for the past two decades and hosts dozens of branded experiential and playback events each year.
+They've also hosted music video shoots including Justin Timberlake's "Suit & Tie", TV/documentaries Behind the Music, Classic Albums, Showtime Original Lost Songs: The Basement Tapes Continued, the HBO feature If You're Not In The Obit, Eat Breakfast, PBS specials, and many other projects.
+The Studio has hosted the Oscars for the past two decades and hosts dozens of branded experiential and playback events each year.

 Facilities

 Overview

-Founded as the first West Coast-based record label of note in the United States in 1942 by Johnny Mercer, Buddy DeSylva, and Glenn E. Wallichs.
-Capitol was acquired by British music conglomerate EMI as its North American subsidiary in 1955.
-The Capital Studios Building was sub sequentially designed by Louis Naidorf of Welton Becket Associates.
-It stands as one of Los Angeles' major architectural landmarks, an emblem of mid-century Novelty Architecture.
-Construction began soon after British music company EMI acquired Capitol Records in 1955.
+Founded in 1942 as the first West Coast-based record label of note in the United States by Johnny Mercer, Buddy DeSylva, and Glenn E. Wallichs, Capitol was acquired by British music conglomerate EMI as its North American subsidiary in 1955.
+Construction of the Capitol Studios Building began soon after.
+Designed by Louis Naidorf of Welton Becket Associates, it stands as one of Los Angeles' major architectural landmarks, an emblem of mid-century Novelty Architecture.
 The building was completed in April 1956.

-Capitol Studios are located in the rectangular ground floor base of the 13-story circular Capitol Records Tower located just north of the intersection of Hollywood and Vine.
+Capitol Studios are located in the rectangular ground floor base of the 13-story circular Capitol Records Tower, just north of the intersection of Hollywood and Vine.
 The Capitol Studios facility has business offices, five mastering rooms and four studios, three of which were constructed within a layer of asphalt-impregnated cork to insulate them from outside vibration.
 Originally designed by acoustics expert Michael Rettinger and Capitol's chief electronics engineer, Edward Uecke, with objectives to accommodate developing musical and recording trends like high-fidelity and stereo recording, the studios have been remodeled and updated to meet evolving demands.

 In 2006, EMI Music North America sold the Capitol Records Tower to New York real estate firm Argent Ventures, but agreed to keep Capitol Studios in the Capitol Tower under long-term lease.